octue/octue-sdk-python/docs/source/dataset.rst

 Dataset
 =======
 A set of related :doc:`datafiles <datafile>` that exist in the same location, plus metadata.
-Typically produced by or for one operation in an analysis.
+Typically produced by or needed for one operation in an analysis.

 Key features
 ============

 Work with local and cloud datasets
 ----------------------------------
-Instantiating a dataset is the same whether its local or cloud-based.
+Instantiating a dataset is the same whether it's local or cloud-based.

 .. code-block::

+    from octue.resources import Dataset

     dataset = Dataset(path="path/to/dataset", recursive=True)